Great tips for making your child's summer camp adventure more affordable.

 Once you settle on a camp, negotiate, negotiate, negotiate.
 Start by talking to the camp director.
 Every year, camps give away more than $39 million in scholarships, and 90 percent offer some form of financial aid, according to the ACA.
 Don’t be shy about asking camp directors what type of aid is available.
 If camps won’t (or can’t) lower their prices, then see if you can arrange for a payment plan rather than paying everything up front – which many camps require.
 You can also see if the camp will let you barter your “volunteer time” for cheaper fees.
 For day camps, another money saver is to not participate in the camp’s meal program – instead packing a sack lunch can whittle down costs.

 Check with your employer.
 Your company may offer flexible spending accounts for dependent care, which typically lets workers set aside up to $5,000 to cover costs such as child care (including day camp, but not sleep-away camps.)
-In 2008, 84 percent of large companies offered the benefit, according to the business consulting firm Mercer.

 So start thinking about summer.
 It might seem far off, but camps often offer deep discounts to families who sign up in advance.
 Early enrollment for the following year can begin just a week or two into a session.